The prime minister has suggested that people under the age of 25 could lose the right to housing benefit, as part of moves to cut the welfare bill.

 He said that he also favoured new curbs on the Jobseeker's Allowance.

-Later this week, Mr Cameron will set out more proposals aimed at cutting the UK's welfare bill, which could include forcing some unemployed to do community work after two years on benefits.'Not palatable'
+Later this week, Mr Cameron will set out more proposals aimed at cutting the UK's welfare bill, which could include forcing some unemployed to do community work after two years on benefits.

 In March, the government's Welfare Reform Act received Royal Assent.
 That act - which applies to England, Scotland and Wales - introduces an annual cap on benefits and overhauls many welfare payments.